ohtaman/streamlit-sortables/README.md

 You can apply custom CSS styles using the `custom_style` option.
 By default, the styles are defined in [SortableComponent.css](streamlit_sortables/frontend/src/SortableComponent.css).

+Below is an example of how to define and use custom styles:

 ```python
 import streamlit as st
 from streamlit_sortables import sort_items